Discover your place at UBC

 A male student looks up from his table at a professor who is teaching offscreen.

-Your guaranteed small-class experience
+Your guaranteed first-year small-class experience

 A headshot of a woman professor.